sam-thao/US-Voters-2012-Pivot-Table/README.md

 Reformat "Confirmed Voters2" as a percentage of the state population.
 Identify states where younger voters contribute less than 10% to the overall turnout.

-## Additional Questions

-## Using the PivotTable created in the U.S. Voters case study, complete the following:
-1. How many states had a Voter Population % below 55%?
-Which states?

-2. How many confirmed voters in California were over 65 years old in 2012?
-What percentage does that represent out of the total confirmed voters in California?
-What percentage out of the confirmed voters in the entire country?

-3. Show both Citizen Population and Confirmed Voters by Age, as % of Column Total.
-What percentage of the citizen population do 45- to 64-year-olds represent?
-What percentage of the confirmed voter population?